camunda/camunda-docs/docs/self-managed/setup/deploy/openshift/redhat-openshift.md

 ### With restrictive SCCs

 By default, OpenShift employs more restrictive SCCs.
 The Helm chart must assign `null` to the user running all components and dependencies.
-In this case, you are able to take advantage of `global.compatibility.openshift.adaptSecurityContext` in the values file.
-Here are the possible values for this field:
+The `global.compatibility.openshift.adaptSecurityContext` variable in your values.yaml can be used to set the following possible values:

 - `force`: all `runAsUser` and `fsGroup` values will be set to null.
 - `disabled`: this is the default value.
 In this case, no fields will be modified.